snowplow/documentation/docs/enriching-your-data/managing-enrichments/ui/index.md

 ![](images/DisableEnrichment.gif)

-In the modal that appears, select which environments you wish to copy to and click _Deploy configuration._
+In the dialog that appears, select which environments you wish to copy to and click _Deploy configuration._

 Important!